agorapulse/grails-aws-sdk/README.md

 # Other AWS Grails plugin

-FYI, there is another [AWS Grails plugin](http://grails.org/plugin/aws) .

-It provides an easy access SES and S3, through a groovy DSL for SES and methods injection for S3 (based on JetS3 java lib).
+FYI, there is another great [AWS Grails plugin](http://grails.org/plugin/aws) with a different approach: its aim is to provide an easy access to SES (through a groovy DSL) and S3 (through methods injection), based on JetS3 java lib.
 If you just need basic SES or S3 features, you might give it a try.

-We decided to write our own AWS plugin because we wanted :
+We decided to write our own AWS plugin because it did not meet our requirements as we wanted:

-1. to have direct access to **ALL** [AWS SDK for Java](http://aws.amazon.com/sdkforjava/) features, including **ALL** AWS services,
+1. to have direct access to **ALL** [AWS SDK for Java](http://aws.amazon.com/sdkforjava/) features including **ALL** AWS services, with custom client configuration,
-2. to only use [AWS SDK for Java](http://aws.amazon.com/sdkforjava/) with a consistent way to access **ALL** AWS services (and not JetS3 java lib specific methods and a specific SES DSL),
+2. to only use [AWS SDK for Java](http://aws.amazon.com/sdkforjava/) with a consistent way to access **ALL** AWS services (and not JetS3 java lib specific methods and a custom SES DSL),
 3. to have 100% compatibility with future [AWS SDK for Java](http://aws.amazon.com/sdkforjava/), as it is just a simple lightweight wrapper around the official java clients.